fumes/fumes.11ty/src/articles/treasures-of-meaning.md

 Most of the time however, the bowl stays empty.
 And so it is with meaning.

 {% include partials/image.html, name: "-100405_photo_rokma__MG_4595" %}

 It starts out as an empty bowl, but people are uncomfortable with emptiness.

 {% include partials/image.html, name: "-110413_photo_rokma__MG_9072" %}

-They like things they can conceptualize.
+They like things they can conceptualise.

 {% include partials/image.html, name: "-120311_photo_rokma__MG_9557" %}

 Things they can _feel_.

 {% include partials/image.html, name: "-120310_photo_rokma__MG_9414" %}